Phi Theta Kappa: History

 The society's second national president, Rod Risley, first joined Phi Theta Kappa as a student, becoming national president in 1974, and subsequently joined as an employee in 1977.
 His career culminated in over three decades as executive director and CEO, during which he was recognized in the American Association of Community Colleges Hall of Fame in 2008.

 Today, the society's headquarters are in Jackson, Mississippi.
 It has initiated more than 4.3 million members.

 Symbols

+The Greek letters Phi Theta Kappa stand the for Greek words phronimon (wisdom), thumos (aspiration), and katharotes (purity).
+Its hallmarks or pillars are scholarship, leadership, service, fellowship.

+Phi Theta Kappa's first membership pin was a blue triangle containing the Greek letters "ΦΘΚ", either plain or surrounded by pearls.
+Its original pledge pin was a plain sterling silver triangle bearing the Greek letters "ΦΘΚ".
+Its original colors were green and white.
+Its flower was the white rose.

+The Phi Theta Kappa gold membership key was adopted in 1930 and is its primary symbol.
+The key is a golden slab with a black enamel band that bears the Greek letters "ΦΘΚ".
+Behind the band is a oak leaf wreath, denoting stability and strength of character, and a laurel wreath, signifying achievement and success.
+Above the band is the head of Athena, goddess of wisdom.
+Below the band are the mystic Greek letters φῶς (phi, omega, and sigma), meaning light, the light of learning, and knowledge.